 - Turn down the heat to low and let simmer for another 10 minutes.

-- Turn off the heal and allow the syrup to cool.
+- Turn off the heat and allow the syrup to cool.

-- Once cool, stain the lavender buds and blueberries then pour through a coffee filter lined strained to remove any particles.
+- Once cool, strain the lavender buds and blueberries, then pour through a coffee-filter-lined strainer to remove any particles.

 - Pour into a vinegar bottle using a funnel and store in the refrigerator for up to 3 weeks.

 I use liquid culinary lavender, which I bought in Quebec and lots more blueberries (3 cups).
 I love the combination.
 I used two wire coffee filters to get out the blueberry skins and seeds.
 The filters clog up quickly, so I had to keep alternating and washing them.
 It was tedious and took so long.
 I did not need and further straining, but would have liked to have kept more of the blueberry pulp.
 I also start with cane juice and would like more pulp for thickening.
 Is there a quicker, easier way to strain the blueberries?
 I wondered if I should cook them in a small amount of syrup and then strain before adding to whole batch.
 I would not have to run so much liquid through the filters.
 Would a juicer help to pulverize the seeds and skins?
 Or a food processor?
 I ended up with 3 pint jars which I canned.